What/Who is a Fee Finder?

 - Specific authorization must be given for this office to release the information from Government Private Data Files.

 - The power of attorney CANNOT contain any contractual provisions (such as fee or percentage charged, etc.).
 Any powers containing contractual provisions will be returned as unacceptable.
-The finder contract must be a separate document and should not be sent to this office.
+The finder contract must be a separate document and a copy should be sent to this office along with the power of attorney.

 - Powers of attorney will not be accepted from banks or other financial institutions or State agencies.